zaymund/uka-theme-docs/README.md

 Build will be added here: /build/index.html

-If you need to change Theme Documentation styles:
+If you need to change Theme Documentation styles run:

 <pre>gulp watch</pre>